 When staging your home, accentuating the positive is a must.
-If you have a fireplace that doesn't work due to the age of the home or other circumstances there are ways to make it look appealing.
-While an unused fireplace can become an eye sore it can also provide beauty.
+If you have a fireplace that doesn't work due to the age of the home or other circumstances, there are ways to make it look appealing.
+While an unused fireplace can become an eyesore, it can also provide beauty.
 Here are tricks and twists that can help you transform an unused fireplace into a focal point of the room.
-Take a look at some of these tips to help add more visual décor into your home staging and give your useless... fireplace a use.
+Take a look at some of these tips to help add more visual decor into your home staging and give your useless fireplace a use.

 Create a Fireplace Decorative Display

 Fireplaces have the capability of being a strong and vibrant focal point within a space.
 Lead with that statement when going about designing or decorating your unused fireplace.
-Have it to resemble and reflect your personal style and design.
-Place pieces of artworks and accents (decorative vases) within the fireplace or even a floral arrangement that matches the season.
+Have it to resemble and reflect your style and design.
+Place pieces of artwork and accents (decorative vases) within the fireplace or even a floral arrangement that matches the season.
 Add in a mantle if one is not already there.
-Mantles are an easy way for adding in creative displays, without having to do much work.
-One term that is being widely used is a "mantle scape" which is adding elements of nature of various shapes, sizes, textures and set a scene that resembles a “landscape” appeal across your fireplace mantle.Continue to 2 of 3 below.
+Mantles are an easy way of adding in creative displays, without having to do much work.
+One term that is being widely used is a "mantle scape," which is adding elements of nature of various shapes, sizes, and textures and set a scene that resembles a “landscape” appeal across your fireplace mantle.

 02 of 04

-Give your Unused Fireplace a New Purpose this Season
+Give Your Unused Fireplace a New Purpose This Season

 Consider Concealing or Hiding your Fireplace

-If your firebox doesn't look good or is in disrepair, consider covering it.
+If your fireplace doesn't look good or is in disrepair, consider covering it.
 In some homes, the fireplace can be an eyesore and if you tried decorating or reusing it as a storage area, it would detract from the amenities of your home.
 If this is the case, then closing it up would be the ideal choice.
-You could board up the firebox hole with plywood then paint the exterior of the wood whatever color that will match the décor or even have the color to be an accent in the room like one does with an accent wall.
-You have other options as well like adding mosaic tiling to the wooden boards for color and texture, or decorative patterns from fabrics or fabric papers.
-Even decorative metals can be used around the fireplace to add more décor.
-The options are endless.Continue to 3 of 3 below.
+You could board up the firebox hole with plywood, then paint the exterior of the wood whatever color that will match the decor or even have the color to be an accent in the room like you would with an accent wall.
+You have other options as well such as adding mosaic tiling to the wooden boards for color and texture or decorative patterns from fabrics or fabric papers.
+Even decorative metals can be used around the fireplace to add more decor.
+The options are endless.

-Install a Wood Burning Stove in your Fireplace
+Install a Wood Burning Stove in Your Fireplace

-If the room still needs a source of heat consider installing a wood burning stove inside your fireplace.
-Have a professional look at your existing firebox and chimney and ensure it can be fitted with a wood burning stove.
+If the room still needs a source of heat, consider installing a wood-burning stove inside your fireplace.
+Have a professional look at your existing firebox and chimney and ensure it can be fitted with a wood-burning stove.